McCall, Idaho Ski History

 The Forest Service issues a permit to Brown, Engen and Simplot to build Brundage Mountain Ski Resort.
 Total cost is estimated at $215,000.
 Johnny Boydstun is hired as the first employee at Brundage in June 1961.

 The Brundage Mountain Company begins lift operations on Thanksgiving Day – attendance is estimated at 1,000.
 The first lift ticket sells for $4.00.
-A 3,000 square foot A-frame lodge named the”Triad Lodge”
+A 3,000 square foot A-frame lodge named the”Triad Lodge” is opened at Brundage.

 The first Engen Cup races are held – Norman Zachary of McCall takes first place.